-One day, not too long ago, I texted Kris, one of my oldest friends, a photo of a cheese and onion pasty I had picked up at a cute little food shop near my house.
+One day I texted Kris, one of my oldest friends, a photo of three traditional Cornish pasties I bought at a small food shop near my house.

-And here began Kris and my eventual foray into pasty making together.
+And here began our foray into making pasties together.

-You see, my friend Kris is from Cornwall, England where the Cornish Pasty is the region's fiercely loved official dish.
-The story goes, that the pasty was invented for the local tin miners because they could eat them, using the crust as a handle, without having to wash their hands.
-Kris told me that sometimes the pasties would be filled with meat in one half and jam in the other so the miners could have lunch and dessert all in one neat little edible package.
+Kris is from Cornwall, England where the Cornish Pasty is the region’s fiercely loved official dish.
+The story goes, the pasty was invented for local tin miners because they could use the crust as a handle without having to wash their hands.
+Kris said sometimes the pasties were filled with meat in one half, and jam in the other, so miners could have both lunch and dessert in one neat edible package.

 In other words, the people of Cornwall take their pasties VERY seriously.

-'What about carrot?'
-I ask, thinking about my mum's delicious meat pies.
+“What about carrot?”
+I asked, thinking about my Mum’s delicious meat pies.

-'It's wrong to put carrot in' says Kris.
+“It’s wrong to put carrot in”, said Kris.

-Now, of couse, living in Nova Scotia means we can't actually make a TRUE Cornish Pasty, but we came damn close.
+Now, of course, living in Nova Scotia means we can’t make a TRUE Cornish pasty, but we spent an afternoon at Kris’ house making them, and he said we came darn close.

-We used this recipe for the pastry except instead of 75g of shortening, we used 50g of shortening and 25g of butter.
+- We used this recipe for the pastry however, instead of 75 grams of shortening, we used a blend of 50 grams of shortening and 25 grams of butter.

-We eyeballed the amount of steak, potato, onion and turnip.
-We diced each ingredient and mixed it all together with lots of salt and pepper.
+- We eyeballed the amount of steak, potato, onion, and turnip, and mixed it all together with lots of salt and pepper.

-We cut the dough into large circles and filled them with the steak mixture.
-We topped our steak mix with a few knobs of butter and a sprinkle of flour for thickening.
+- We topped the raw meat and vegetables with a few pats of butter and a sprinkle of flour for thickening.

-We then sealed the edges of the pastry with a little water and tried to crimp the edges like we knew what we were doing.
-The one on the left is my attempt, the one on the right is Kris'.
-Hmmm...
+- We sealed the edges of the pastry with a little water and tried to crimp the edges like we knew what we were doing.

-Brush the top of each pasty with some beaten egg and then bake at 375 for 50-60 minutes, until deep golden brown all over.
+- We brushed the top of each pasty with beaten egg and baked at 375ºF for 60 minutes, until they were deep golden brown.